ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 - ``"persistent"``: fields are kept in memory until the fieldlist is deleted
 - ``"temporary"``: fields are deleted when they go out of scope and recreated on demand

 The actual memory used by a field depends on whether it owns the GRIB handle of the related GRIB message.
-This is controlled by the :ref:`grib-handle-policy <grib-handle-policy>` settings.
+This is controlled by the :ref:`grib-handle-policy <grib-handle-policy>` config option.

 A field can also cache its metadata access for performance, thus increasing memory usage.
-This is controlled by the :ref:`use-grib-metadata-cache <use-grib-metadata-cache>` settings.
+This is controlled by the :ref:`use-grib-metadata-cache <use-grib-metadata-cache>` config option.

 .. _grib-handle-policy: